Team: Programs | Commitment: Consulting | Location: The Republic of Georgia

 PERIOD OF PERFORMANCE:

-This assignment is planned to take place on or about 1/15/2018 through 1/29/2018.
+This assignment is planned to take place in late February 2019 and early March 2019.
 This consultancy will be provided offsite and will not exceed 10 days.